TeachBooks/learn-programming/book/workflows/git/merge_conflicts.md

 ![Creating a pull request](./images/mconflict2.png)

 Next, we will return to the `main` branch on GitHub.
-We will edit the same line of the markdown file with some other text and create another pull request.
+We will edit the same line of the markdown file with some other text:

 ```
 ...